Financial-Times/coronavirus-excess-mortality-data/sources.md

 # Financial Times
-# Excess Mortality during the Covid-19 pandemic
+# Excess mortality during the Covid-19 pandemic
 ## Data Sources

 The following sources of data were used by Financial Times journalists to assembled the [excess mortality data](README.md) presented in this repository: